Cass County, Nebraska

 Cass County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 26,598.
-Its county seat and largest city is Plattsmouth.
-The county was formed in 1855, and was named for General Lewis Cass, an American military officer, politician, and statesman.
+As of the 2020 census, the population was 26,598. and was estimated to be 27,657 in 2025.
+The county seat and the largest city is Plattsmouth.

 Cass County is included in the Omaha–Council Bluffs metropolitan area.

-In the Nebraska license plate system, Cass County is represented by the prefix 20 (it had the 20th-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Cass County was represented by the prefix "20" (as it had the 20th-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Cass County was created on November 23, 1854, and was named for General Lewis Cass, an American military officer, politician, and statesman.

 Geography

 Cass County lies on the east side of Nebraska.
 Its east boundary line abuts the west boundary line of the state of Iowa, across the Missouri River.

-According to the US Census Bureau, the county has an area of 566 sqmi, of which 557 sqmi is land and 8.4 sqmi (1.5%) is water.
+According to the United States Census Bureau, the county has a total area of 565.891 sqmi, of which 556.911 sqmi is land and 8.980 sqmi (1.59%) is water.
+It is the 67th-largest county in Nebraska by total area.